peow2373/The-Eye-of-the-Beholder/Process/README.md

   - Hand sprite revised
   - Choices and options have correct text and will dynamically instantiate depending on how many options/choices are available

+- Barkeeper can now join mid-fight!
+He will then punch the brute for breaking one of his chairs

 # 3/16/2021 Update
 Progress
 ![image](https://user-images.githubusercontent.com/69484934/111389996-9856fd00-8677-11eb-9ff4-69fa5cbf7bb9.png)